john-lyne/john-lyne.github.io/_booknotes/notes/complexity.md

 # *Worlds Hidden in Plain Sight: Complexity Theory*, David Krakauer
 * “Convenient idealizations that throw the complex baby out with the merely complicated bathwater” --- idealizations approach complex systems by removal of complex features, but the magic and realism of the system is lost in the process
 * In a biological organism’s life, they learn and adapt to their environment, attempting to maximize fitness (or equivalently minimize losses) given the complex array of components making up that environment.
 During this learning process, it’s challenging for the player to know whether once a peak is reached, if it is the global optimum for that organism or whether they can maximize further.
 Much like if I own a stock and it levels out, I don’t know whether it’s peaking or not so I may decide to sell
-* Generalizing in life involves sampling many outcomes, resulting in a longer training process, more error, improving the possibility of reaching higher peaks.
+* Generalizing in life involves sampling many outcomes; resulting in a longer training process, more exposure to error, yet improving the possibility of reaching higher peaks.
 This is a crude process and reaching the absolute peak in any domain is unlikely due to the coarseness of the learning rate.
-Specializing involves sampling less outcomes and diving deeper into a local optimum and realizing its fullest local potential.
-Due to the granularity of the learning rate, this is possible, but it’s more likely to leave you at a local optimum of fitness
+Specializing involves sampling less outcomes and trudging higher towards a local optimum and realizing its fullest local potential.
+Reaching the peak is made possible due to the granularity of the learning rate; but it’s also more likely to leave you at a local, rather than global, optimum of fitness.
     * Specializers: small learning rate, more likely to penetrate deeper towards a local optimum, but also more likely to get stuck at a local optimum
     * Generalists: large learning rate, less likely to penetrate deep into a optimum, but more likely to escape a local optimum
     * The optimal strategy likely lies in the middle, where an adaptive learning rate is used
 * Observations from the natural world are mapped by humans into mathematical formulations.
 Patterns observed in the real world get encoded into symbols and strings of formal logical structure.
 Meaning is restricted to the natural world, formal systems have no way of synthesizing meaning, they just represent it symbolically.
-* Complexity is subjective, a random rock to an observer can be thrown, broken, or moved---that’s about it.
+* Complexity is subjective, a random rock to your typical observer can be thrown, broken, or moved---that’s about it.
 But a rock to a geologist can be carbon dated and analyzed materialistically.
 What was simple to one was complex to another.
 * Developing a complexity theory requires formalizing intuitive notions about complexity into symbols and syntax.
 The subjective nature of complexity makes this challenging, thus the search for a general model that connects and equates subjective formulations is needed

 ### Learning how to control complex systems